gurvinderd/learngit/Week2/Undoing Changes Before Committing.md

 - `git checkout fileName`: Used for unstaged files which have been changed.
 It reverts changes to modified files before they are staged.
 - `git reset HEAD fileNameToBeUnstaged` : Used to reset files which are already staged.
 It restores the file to the current checkout Version.
 - `git commit --amend` : Overwrite the previous local commit.
 Do not use to Overwrite commits already pushed.
+- `git commit -a --amend` : Stage and amend last commit
 - `git revert HEAD` : Rollback last commit.
 Verify using `git log -p -2`
 - `git revert commitID` :  Rollback changes of a specific commit
 - [Undoing things](https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things)